Diggsey/posts/async-mutexes/README.md

    ![](laziness3.svg)

-## Formalising the laziness problem
+## Understanding laziness and how it affects futures

 Why do these problems afflict `LockFuture`, but not other kinds of future?
 If we are writing a new kind of future, how do we know that it won't have the